henryst57/NN_LBD/NN/trainNN/Readme.txt

 #                                                                          #
 ############################################################################

+    <HintonNetworkMode>       -> Instructs the script to generate a Hinton or Rumelhart Neural Network

+      This parameter specifies the generated neural network to be either a Rumelhart or Hinton network.
+Setting the variable value to "1" requests a Hinton Neural Network.
+"0" requests a Rumelhart Neural Network.
+By default the variable is set to "0" requesting a Rumelhart Network if the user does not specify.
+Visual depiction images between networks can be seen within the "Visual Mode Depictions" folder.
+Both types of networks are compatible with all three modes of input (One-Hot, W2V Dense and Association Style Vectors).

     <AdjustVectors>           -> Optimizes CUI/Predicate Vectors, Removing Vector Data Not In Training File And Re-organizes Vector Indices

       This parameter optimizes user-specified vector data based on the training file.
 Vectors not present within the training file data are removed from the vector specified unique cui and predicate data lists.
-Hard-Coded vector index:value data is re-mapped based on data present in the training dataset.
+Hard-Coded vector index:value data is re-mapped based on data present in the training data-set.
 This optimizes generation of the network matrices/sequences as input-output and reduces network training time complexity by reducing the size of the matrices/sequences and total number of elements per vector/number of vectors of each input-output matrix/sequence.
       Sparse, association style sparse and dense vectors are supported.